 - 1 1/2 cup Reggiano or Parmesan cheese plus an additional 1/4 cup for top

 - 6 oz smoked Gouda or smoked mozzarella cheese

 - 1 teaspoon red chili sauce such as Sriracha

 - 1 tablespoon cornstarch very important.
 Keeps the dip from separating

 - Cut the top tip of each head garlic off, just enough to expose all of the cloves.
 Place each head on a separate piece of tin foil.
 Drizzle with olive oil and seal the foil around the garlic.

 - Place both garlic packets on a baking sheet or baking dish.
 Roast in the oven for 30 minutes.
 Remove from oven and allow to cool.

 - Reduce oven temp to 350°F.

-- In a food processor, add the cream cheese, 1 1/2 cup reggianno, gouda, beer, red chili sauce, salt, pepper and corn starch.
-Squeeze the roasted heads of garlic until the soft cloves comes out, add the roasted cloves to the food processor, taking care that none of the papery garlic skin is added to the food processor.
+- In a food processor add the cream cheese, 1 1/2 cup Reggiano, gouda, beer, red chili sauce, salt, pepper, and cornstarch.
+Squeeze the roasted heads of garlic until the soft cloves come out, add the roasted cloves to the food processor, taking care that none of the papery garlic skin is added to the food processor.
 Discard the empty garlic head.
 Process until well combined.